Bluemethyst/Brothero/README.md

 ## Installation

 Ensure you have Python installed.
-Download the 2 files from [here](/release) and put them in the same directory as your Brother CSV file.
+Download the 2 files from [here](/release) by clicking them and then the little "Download Raw File" button in the top right.
+Put the downloaded files in the same directory as your Brother CSV file.

 ## Usage